Have you ever asked for a referral?

 We’re more likely to have a thought about you triggered when talking to someone else who needs your service.
 Not the other way around.

 Now you know who the players are and their roles, let’s look at the mindset you need.

 SECTION 2: UNDERSTANDING THE REFERRAL MINDSET

 “Can you tell me the catch?” she leaned in and asked.

 “The catch?”
 I asked, confused.

 “Yes, the catch to how you generate referrals without asking.
 It seems too good to be true so there has to be a catch…” her voice trailed off sounding disappointed.

 This question wasn’t a surprise to me – when I share that I am able to generate more than 100 referrals each year for multiple years and do it without asking for those referrals, it piques interest and questions… like this one.

 “There isn’t really a catch,” I started to explain when she jumped in and said, “But you mentioned having a ‘secret sauce’ to how you generate referrals without asking.”

 I smiled and said, “There isn’t a catch – I promise.
-But there is a formula to follow and a mindset to understand, mixed in with some specific tactics I teach my students around experience setting and language.
-But most important for you to understand – nothing I teach is rocket science – it is actually pretty simple and straightforward.
-And what I teach helps you stay grounded in being authentic so you don’t feel like you are manipulating others.”
+But there is a formula to follow and a mindset to understand, mixed in with some specific tactics I teach my clients around connecting, experience setting and language.
+But most important for you to understand is that nothing I teach is rocket science, it’s actually pretty simple.
+What I teach helps you stay grounded in being authentic so you don’t feel like you’re manipulating others.”